nightmaregaurav/personal-website-cms-source/README.md

 1. Pull from upstream
 2. Update `config.json` if there are any changes in config.dist.json or config-info
 3. Update `sitemap.xml` if needed
-4. Perform step 2 and 3 of `installation`
+4. Perform step 2 & 3 of `installation`

 ## Features
 * Completely dynamic setup.